 The provision represents the present value at the statement of financial position date of the estimated costs of restoring the environmental disturbance at the end of the economic useful life of the mineral processing site.
-These costs are expected to be incurred up to and including September 2020.
-The provision has been estimated using existing technology, at current prices inflated at 1.88% and discounted using a discount rate of 0.76%.
+The provision has been estimated using existing technology, at current prices inflated at 2% (2021: 1.88%) and discounted using a discount rate of 1.49% (2021: 0.76%).
 The estimate of future costs to restore the environmental disturbance and reviewed and approved on a quarterly basis by the Environmental Protection Agency (Ireland), the Department of Communications, Climate Action and Environment and the Tipperary County Council through the mechanism of the Mine Closure and Rehabilitation Agreement.

-(ii) Provision for redundancy costs
+(ii)Provision for redundancy costs